 Thirdly, when you put together what the prophets have said about what rulers should do, they should maintain order by just and firm law enforcement.
 They should maintain order by just and firm law enforcement.

-And this one I do want to emphasize, I already hinted at it because it is so absolutely important.
-Rulers are required to speak the truth...the truth.
+And this one, I do want to emphasize.
+I already hinted at it because it is so absolutely important.
+Rulers are required to speak the truth - the truth.
 In fact, they should be required to speak the truth as God has revealed the truth.
-“For three transgressions of Judah,” Amos 2:4, “and for four, I will revoke its punishment because they rejected the law of the Lord, they have not kept His statutes, their lies also have led them astray, those after which their fathers walked.
+“For three transgressions of Judah” - Amos 2 - “and for four, I will not revoke its punishment because they rejected the law of the Lord, they have not kept His statutes, their lies also have led them astray, those after which their fathers walked.
 I will send fire on Judah and consume the citadels of Jerusalem.”
-From the leaders on down, the country was...the nation was filled with liars.
+From the leaders on down, the country was - the nation was filled with liars.

-Some specifics them, we call the particulars in verse 7, “Render to all what is due them.”
-This again is this unqualified blanket statement...Render, apodidomi, give back something owed.
+Some specifics, then - we call them particulars - in verse 7.
+“Render to all what is due them.”
+This, again, is this unqualified blanket statement - render, apodidōmi give back something owed.
 It’s a debt.
 You owe this, it’s a debt.
-“Render to all what is due,” opheilo, what is an obligation, a moral obligation.
-Verse 8 even adds, “Owe nothing to anyone.
-Pay your debts, even this kind of debt.”
+“Render to all what is due,” opheilē, what is an obligation, a moral obligation.
+Verse 8 even adds, “Owe nothing to anyone.”
+Pay your debts, even this kind of debt.
 Taxes are debts.
 Tax to whom tax is due.
 Custom to whom custom, fear to whom fear, honor to whom honor.
 These are the particulars.

 Well, I think you’ve got it now, right?
 It’s all here.
-We are called to respect and remunerate our government, our leaders, but not to ignore their faults as the prophets testify.
-We submit, we pay taxes, but we speak the truth about their sins, their injustices, their iniquities, their immorality, and their lies.
-And they will be accountable to God as will all people.
+We are called to respect and remunerate our government, our leaders, but not to ignore their faults, as the prophets testify.
+We submit, we pay taxes, but we speak the truth about their sins, their injustices, their inequities, their immorality, and their lies.
+And they will be accountable to God, as will all people.

-Father, we thank You for again a wonderful day and just some time tonight to enjoy worshiping with one another and hear these wonderful testimonies that we heard.
-Thank You for the work You’re doing in many lives.
-Thank You for the 150 people who came into the church this morning and we’re welcome...we’re just so thankful, we’re so blessed.
-You have continued to draw people to us.
-Lord, we thank You for the time we’ve had tonight to be together.
-We pray now that our fellowship would be sweet even now as we part and we give You the praise for all that You’ve accomplished in Your Son’s name.
-Amen.
+Father, we thank you for again a wonderful day and just some time tonight to enjoy worshiping with one another and hear these wonderful testimonies that we heard.
+Thank you for the work you’re doing in many lives.
+Thank you for the 150 people who came into the church this morning and were welcomed.
+We’re just so thankful, we’re so blessed you have continued to draw people to us.